Percy Ludgate

-Percy Edwin Ludgate (2 August 1883 – 16 October 1922) was an Irish amateur scientist who designed the second analytical engine (general-purpose Turing-complete computer) in history.
+Percy Edwin Ludgate (2 August 1883 – 16 October 1922) was an Irish amateur scientist who, in 1909, designed an analytical engine (a general-purpose Turing-complete computer, and the second of its kind).
+This machine was to be capable of storing 192 numbers, each containing 20 digits, and as part of the design, he devised a number of novel techniques, including Irish logarithms.

 Life

 Ludgate was born on 2 August 1883 in Skibbereen, County Cork, to Michael Ludgate and Mary McMahon.
 In the 1901 census, he is listed as Civil Servant National Education (Boy Copyist) in Dublin.
 In the 1911 census, he is also in Dublin, as a Commercial Clerk (Corn Merchant).
 He studied accountancy at Rathmines College of Commerce, earning a gold medal based on the results of his final examinations in 1917.
 At some date before or after then, he joined Kevans & Son, accountants.